kbressem/prostate158/README.md

 > A collection of prostate MR studies with expert annotations

 ## What is Prostate158
-Prostate158 is a curated dataset of biparametric prostate MRI images for automatic segmentation of anatomical zones and carcinomatous lesions.
+Prostate158 is a curated dataset of biparametric 3 Tesla prostate MRI images for automatic segmentation of anatomical zones and cancerous lesions.
 Histopathologic confirmation is available for each cancerous lesion.
 All studies include a T2-weighted (T2W) and diffusion-weighted (DWI) images with apparent diffusion coefficient (ADC) maps.
 Images in each study were resampled so that orientation, direction, and spacing were the same.

 ![image](https://user-images.githubusercontent.com/37253540/159473950-e2e97619-4f66-49c3-894c-9f1a4bf17c00.png)